Chapter 3 - Immigrant Membership in Totalitarian Party

 The first category of exceptions applies to immigrants whose membership or affiliation is or was:

 For purposes of obtaining employment, food rations, or other essentials of living and where necessary for such purposes.

 Membership or affiliation is considered involuntary when it is the result of factors such as coercion, fraud, duress, incapacity, or some other error which may impair or negate the capacity for affirmative and intentional actions.
-The burden remains on the alien to establish that the association is involuntary.
+The burden remains on the applicant to establish that the association is involuntary.

-An exception also applies when such membership or affiliation occurred solely when the alien was under the age of 16.
+An exception also applies when such membership or affiliation occurred solely when the applicant was under the age of 16.
 However, political activities and continuing commitments after the age of 16 are not protected under this exception.

 The statute also excepts membership or affiliation occurring solely by operation of law.
 This includes any case where “the alien automatically, and without personal acquiescence, became a member of or affiliated with a proscribed party or organization by official act, proclamation, order, edict, or decree.”